Restoring a project from backup

 - If your project import completed but did not restore your project as expected, you may wish to attempt to fix the problem manually in your target JIRA instance.
 You may also wish to try deleting the project in your target JIRA instance and re-importing it from backup, paying special note to any warning validations (e.g. users that will not be added automatically).

 If you cannot resolve the problem yourself, you can contact us for assistance.
 Please see the 'Need help' section below for details.

 Need further help?
 You can raise a support request in the JIRA project at https://support.atlassian.com for assistance from our support team.
 Please attach to the support case:

 - the backup file you are trying to import projects from, and

 - the following information from your target JIRA instance:

-You can anonymise the XML backups, if your data contains sensitive information.
+You can anonymize the XML backups if your data contains sensitive information.

 Was this helpful?